janetzki/Mechanism-Browser/README.md

 # Mechanism Browser
 ![](screenshots/matrix_input.png)
 The mechanism browser allows you to search for mechanisms without knowing their name or a textual description.
-Instead, you specify mechanical features (rotation and translation axes, and transmission) to find what you are looking for.
+Instead, you specify mechanical features, like rotation and translation axes, to find what you seek.
 Along with the search functionality, you can also add new mechanisms and edit existing articles.